Enhancements in EasyBuild v5.0¶

 in modules generated by EasyBuild to define search paths to C/C++ header files

-or Fortran MOD files, which are commonly found in include
+or Fortran MOD files, which are commonly found in include directories.

 Available settings follow what is supported by current versions of C/C++ and Fortran compilers from GNU and Intel, which all support the environment variables defined by GNU C Pre-Processor: